-- Viability the manager is credible and stable as an organisation such that they can deliver on their strategy over time. - Structure & Focus the manager is appropriately focused on and aligned to the Guardians. - Trust we are confident that the manager will do what they say they will do, and always act in our interests. - Risk Awareness & Management the manager has robust systems and processes for identifying, assessing, managing and reporting investment and non-investment risks. - People Capabilities the manager's team has the necessary competencies and depth to execute on the investment strategy. - Process Capabilities the manager has the necessary tools, systems, networks and processes to execute on the investment strategy. - Opportunity Consistency the manager can demonstrate that they understand our investment objective and how their strategy will deliver, and they consistently execute their strategy as we would expect and according to the risk-return profile in line with the opportunity. - Performance the manager has demonstrated performance in executing on the investment strategy.
+- Viability the manager is credible and stable as an organisation such that they can deliver on their strategy over time. - Structure & Focus the manager is appropriately focused on and aligned to the Guardians. - Trust we are confident that the manager will do what they say they will do, and always act in our interests. - Risk Awareness & Management the manager has robust systems and processes for identifying, assessing, managing and reporting investment and non-investment risks. - People Capabilities the manager's team has the necessary competencies and depth to execute on the investment strategy. - Process Capabilities the manager has the necessary tools, systems, networks and processes to execute on the investment - Opportunity Consistency the manager can demonstrate that they understand our investment objective and how their strategy will deliver, and they consistently execute their strategy as we would expect and according to the risk-return profile in line with the opportunity. - Performance the manager has demonstrated performance in executing on the investment strategy.

-Over 2020/2021 we will undertake a conviction review of the manager of New Zealand Growth Capital Partners and report back in the Statement of Performance section of our 2020/2021 Annual Report.
+Over 2021/22 we will undertake a conviction review of NZGCP, as manager of the Elevate NZ Venture Fund, and report back in the Statement of Performance section of our 2021/22 Annual Report.